Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: General strategy and notation

-Since the centers of the blowups in the decomposition of $\pi$ are determined uniquely by $\pp$, we get a one-to one correspondence between isomorphism classes of pairs $(\P^{2},\pp)$ and $(X',D'')$, \emph{each with fixed order of the boundary components}.
-For $\pp$ this order is uniquely determined by the geometry of $\pp$, but $D''$ has additional symmetry, see Figure \ref{fig:7}: there is an involution $\iota$ of the weighted graph of $D''$ interchanging the subchains $[2,3,1,2]$.
-Thus the two possible orderings of the components of $D''$ correspond to two classes of projective equivalence of $\pp\subseteq \P^{2}$.
-We conclude that $(X',D'')$ is actually unique up to an isomorphism.
-Now since the centers of the blowups in the decomposition of $\psi'$ are determined uniquely by $(X',D'')$, we infer that $(X,D)$ is unique, as claimed.
+Since the centers of the blowups in the decomposition of $\pi$ are determined uniquely by $\pp$, we get a one-to-one correspondence between isomorphism classes of pairs $(\P^{2},\pp)$ and $(X',D'+E')$, \emph{each with fixed order of the boundary components}.
+For $(\P^2,\pp)$, this order is uniquely determined by the combinatorics of $\pp$.
+But the weighted graph $D'+E'$ has an involution $\iota$ interchanging the subchains $[2,3,1,2]$ of $D'$, see Figure \ref{fig:7}.
+The two possible orders of the components of $D'+E'$ correspond to two classes of projective equivalence of $\pp\subseteq \P^{2}$.
+We conclude that $(X',D'+E')$ is actually unique up to an isomorphism.
+Now since the centers of the blowups in the decomposition of $\psi'$ are determined uniquely by $(X',D'+E')$, we infer that $(X,D)$ is unique, as claimed.

 The graph of $D$ has an involution coming from $\iota$, but we have seen that it is not induced by automorphism of $S$.
-However, for an expansion at $(C_{1},C_{2};1)$, shown in Figure \ref{fig:7}, $D$ has another automorphism, of order three, which does correspond to an automorphism of $S$.
+However, for an expansion at $(C_{1},C_{2};1)$, shown in Figure \ref{fig:7}, the graph of $D$ has another automorphism, of order three, which does correspond to an automorphism of $S$.
 Indeed, we have seen in Example \ref{ex:reduction} that in this case $S$ is the complement of the tricuspidal quintic $\Qb$, so $\Aut(S)=\Z_{3}$ is generated by the rotation of $\P^{2}$, see \cite[Proposition 2.9]{tDieck_optimal-curves}, \cite[Remark 4.8]{PaPe_delPezzo} or Example \ref{ex:7_bis}. \end{ex}